Xi Chen (陈熹)

 May 20, 2024 | Presented our work on compressive coherent imaging system at Conference on Inverse Problems for Partial Differential Equations. |

-May 01, 2024 | Our paper on multi-look coherent imaging with speckle noise is accepted by ICML 2024. |
+May 01, 2024 | Our paper on image reconstruction in coherent imaging with speckle noise [github page] is accepted by ICML 2024. |

 Apr 04, 2024 | Presented our work on image acquisition with speckle noise on Columbia Data Science Day. |